pcorey/pcorey.github.io/_posts/2016-08-08-module-import-organization.markdown

 Thankfully, index files can lead us out of this increasingly hairy situation.

-When an `index.js`{:.language-bash} file is present in a directly, attempting to import that directly will cause the `index.js`{:.language-bash} file to be imported on its behalf.
+When an `index.js`{:.language-bash} file is present in a directory, attempting to import that directory will cause the `index.js`{:.language-bash} file to be imported on its behalf.
 For example, consider this folder structure:

 <pre class='language-bash'><code class='language-bash'>
 .